FedMosaic: Federated Retrieval-Augmented Generation via Parametric Adapters: Method

 The server collects the relevance scores and masks of all $kM$ candidates and selects a subset $S$ of $k'$ documents that maximize relevance while minimizing parameter conflicts among their masks, given that relevance-based re-ranking alone is insufficient for RAG \cite{lee2025shifting}.
 We measure conflicts between two masks $M_i$ and $M_j$ as their overlap:

 where $d$ is the mask dimension.

 The selection objective is formulated as

 where $[n]$ is the index set of all candidate documents, $s_i$ is the relevance score of document $i$, $M_i$ is its mask, and $\lambda_\text{ol} > 0$ balances relevance against conflicts.
-We prove the above selection problem is NP-hard in \appref ..
+We prove the above selection problem is NP-hard in \appref{sec:np_hard}.

 We solve \equref{eq:selection} via a greedy algorithm.
 At each iteration, we select the candidate with the highest marginal gain

 until $k'$ documents are chosen.
 To avoid noisy selections, a score threshold $\tau$ is applied.
 Only candidates with $s_i > \tau$ are considered, and the procedure terminates early if none remain.